This post may contain affiliate links which won’t change your price but will share some commission.

 - Remove from oven and let pie sit for at least 30 minutes.
 This pie can be served either warm or cold - it's delicious either way!

-Thanks, Christina, for bringing this pie into my life! 🙂 Custard filling recipe lightly adapted from Mel's Kitchen Cafe, who based hers on The Girl Who Ate Everything, who created her recipe from All Recipes.
+Thanks, Christina, for bringing this pie into my life! 🙂 Custard filling and streusel topping lightly adapted from Mel's Kitchen Cafe, who based hers on The Girl Who Ate Everything, who created her recipe from All Recipes.
 Obviously this pie has made the rounds!
 The pie crust recipe is my favorite for a single-crust pie and can be found in this post for a Perfect Pie Crust.